Vyral/adam-rodriguez/_drafts/how-the-removal-of-the-qualified-mortgage-patch-could-impact-you.md

 {% include youtube.html %}

-The mortgage patch may expire soon and this could impact many people’s ability to qualify for a home loan.
-Here’s what you should know.
+<center><em>The mortgage patch may expire soon and this could impact many people’s ability to qualify for a home loan.
+Here’s what you should know.</em></center>

-Mortgage rates are currently low but mortgages themselves might soon be hard to come by.
+<br>Mortgage rates are currently low but mortgages themselves might soon be hard to come by.
 After the financial crisis, the Consumer Financial Protection Bureau created something called a "qualified mortgage patch."

 **This allowed Fannie Mae and Freddie Mac to buy mortgages from borrowers who had debt-to-income ratios that were higher than normal**.